 The essentials

-- Infections are treatable, but avoid antifungal creams — Topical creams are generally not recommended or effective for fungal infections.
-Instead, vets will prescribe oral medications or recommend medicated shampoos, sprays, or wipes.
+• Infections are treatable, but avoid antifungal creams — Topical creams are generally not recommended or effective for fungal infections.
+Instead, vets will prescribe oral medications or recommend antifungal shampoos, sprays, or wipes.

-- Speak to your vet before trying treatments — Your vet can diagnose a fungal infection and map out the best course of treatment, including which products to use.
+• Speak to your veterinarian before trying treatments — They can diagnose fungal infections and map out the best course of treatment, including which products to use.

 Fungal skin infections are common and can be uncomfortable for dogs.
 There are a few common triggers: skin mites, ringworm, or an overgrowth of yeast (Malassezia) on dogs with environmental or food allergies.